bryanbcook/azdevops-testplan-extension/PublishTestPlanResultsV1/README.md

 `boolean`.
 Optional.

 When specified, the task reports a pipeline run failure if there are failed tests.
+Defaults to false.

+### `failTaskOnSkippedTests` - Fail task when there are skipped tests

+`boolean`.
+Optional.

+When specified, the task reports a pipeline run failure if there are skipped tests.
+Defaults to false.

 ### `dryRun` - Dry Run